AI - 2 Chatbots Debating Each Other (Difficulty: 4)

 Now we can rewrite our main logic using these 2 new blocks like this:

-Step 14 - Start the cross-examination
+Step 14 - Start Cross-Examination (Continue Button)

 After the opening statements, our debate will enter the “cross-examination” phase, in which the pro side asks the con side questions.